The Southern Poverty Law Center (SPLC), Phony Lists, and IntimidationBy Family Research Council

 What is the Southern Poverty Law Center (SPLC)?

-The SPLC calls itself a nonprofit civil rights organization "dedicated to fighting hate and bigotry" by using "litigation, education, and other forms of advocacy."1 It was founded in 1971 as a small civil rights law firm that fought the Ku Klux Klan for financial damages for the victims of Klan violence.
-But despite its laudable origins, the SPLC has over time fashioned itself into a political referee while simultaneously engaging in progressive activism, using smear tactics, intimidation, and a knack for fundraising to silence its political opponents.
-As of October 2017, the SPLC boasts 291 employees, 640 contractors,2 six national offices, and an endowment fund of more than $319 million.
+The SPLC touts itself as a nonprofit civil rights organization “dedicated to fighting hate and bigotry” by using “litigation, education, and other forms of advocacy.”
+It was founded in 1971 in Montgomery, Alabama, as a civil rights litigation firm to fight the ongoing resistance to equal treatment for AfricanAmericans.
+The SPLC’s main target early on was the Ku Klux Klan, which it successfully sued for financial damages for the victims of Klan violence.
+Despite its laudable origins, over time the SPLC has morphed into a bitterly partisan actor that tries to play the role of political referee while simultaneously engaging in progressive activism.
+It does this by using smear tactics, intimidation, ritualized defamation, and a knack for fundraising to silence its political opponents.
+As of October 2017, the SPLC has 302 employees, four state offices, and an endowment fund of more than $432.7 million.